HomeDCT Support & Resources

 Next steps after reviewing data

-Once you have reviewed your data and are confident it’s ready for enrollment, you’ll need to contact your account manager.
-Only account managers can enroll farmers via the DCT portal.
+Once you have reviewed your data and are confident it’s ready for enrollment, you’ll need to contact your Account Manager.
+Only Account Managers can enroll farmers via the DCT portal.
 Let them know which profiles are ready, and they will perform any final checks before completing the enrollment process.

 © 2024 RabobankDisclaimerPrivacy statementColophonTerms & conditionsCookiesFeedback & complaints